Fire and rescue services

 Your insurer should have a 24-hour emergency number.

-Australia has a consulate in the Czech Republic headed by an Honorary Consul.
+Australia has an Honorary Consulate in the Czech Republic headed by an Honorary Consul.
 The consulate provides consular and limited passport services by appointment.

 The consulate cannot issue emergency passports.
 If you lose your passport in the Czech Republic, contact the Consulate in Prague to discuss your options.